 Finding Gaps in the Process

-By engaging in secret shopping, you should receive a 360 degree vantage point on how a customer might experience the customer service process.
-This can identify gaps where customers don’t receive the right information, or request information that falls into a black hole.
-When a customer seeks a solution to a problem, the worst possible outcome-other than a nasty interaction with a customer service representative-is no response at all.
-A secret shopping project can reveal issues surrounding the user experience (either online or in-store or in-office), timeliness (how quickly information is provided either verbally, via email or the mail) and accuracy.
+By engaging in secret shopping, you should receive a 360-degree vantage point on how a customer might experience the customer service process.
+This can identify gaps where customers don’t receive the right information or request information that falls into a black hole.
+When a customer seeks a solution to a problem, the worst possible outcome is a nasty interaction with a customer service representative with no response.
+A secret shopping project can reveal issues surrounding the user experience (either online or in-store or in-office), timeliness (how quickly information is provided either verbally, via email, or the mail), and accuracy.

 Flipping the script and becoming the customer can be very revealing in both positive and negative ways.